 Gear used to record this episode:

-AKG C414 XLS large diaphragm condenser microphone - this is my new, main voice over microphone
+AKG C414 XLS large diaphragm condenser microphone (Amazon) - this is my new, main voice over microphone

 Universal Audio Apollo x6 - Thunderbolt 3 audio interface used to take audio signal from the dbx286S channel strip, convert it to digital, and send to my computer for recording.